-The 9th edition of Luminothérapie taps into Montréal’s affinity for technological innovation with a playfully artistic edge, turning Place des Festivals into an interactive (and highly Instagrammable) art playground from December 11 to January 27.
-While last year's Impulse had us riding illuminated musical see-saws, this year's Domino Effect lets us play with 120 luminous and larger-than-life dominoes, filling the urban outdoors with a symphony of sounds and lighting effects.
+The 11th edition of Luminothérapie taps into Montréal’s affinity for technological innovation with a playfully artistic edge, turning downtown’s Quartier des spectacles into an interactive (and highly Instagrammable) art playground from December 3 to March 14, 2021.

 One of many winter holiday activities in Montréal – not to mention one of the free things to do this winter in Montréal – Luminothérapie turns the power on from noon until well after dark in Place des Festivals.
-Right next door, you'll find entertainment hub Place des Arts, where you can see Orchestre symphonique de Montréal concerts, Les Grands Ballets Canadiens de Montréal’s The Nutcracker and more, and the Musée d'art contemporain de Montréal, featuring immersive video work Manifesto by German artist Julian Rosefeldt and a retrospective of Québec artist Françoise Sullivan until January 20.
-Across Sainte-Catherine Street, check out the sparkling Complexe Desjardins Magic Kingdom, where kids can visit Santa, ride a mini train and carousel, see live theatre and music, and marvel at the massive fountain in the middle of the mall.
+Right next door, you'll find entertainment hub Place des Arts and the Musée d'art contemporain de Montréal.
+Across Sainte-Catherine Street, check out the sparkling Complexe Desjardins and its illuminated fountain.
+And stroll down Ste.
+Catherine Street all the way to the Village to see the sights at Noël dans le Parc in Place Émilie-Gamelin.

 A showcase for primarily local artists, Luminothérapie grew out of Montréal’s participation in UNESCO’s Creative Cities Network, a global network exchanging ideas on innovative urban culture.
-Montréal's winter inventiveness continues after Luminothérapie, when the MONTRÉAL EN LUMIÈRE festival of food, art and culture lights up downtown with Illuminart in late February.
-The festival within a festival features local technological art and brings international work to Montréal in the name of interactivity, immersion and a healthy dose of brightly-lit inspiration.
+Montréal's winter inventiveness continues after Luminothérapie, when the MONTRÉAL EN LUMIÈRE festival of food, art and culture lights up downtown in late February.